AVOIDING PHISHERS, HACKERS,

 Social engineering and this kind of “soft” hacking isn’t particularly new, but it’s rising in popularity among even untrained and unsophisticated hackers, mostly because it’s easy to do, can net a ton of information, and, of course, the human systems set up around our technology are almost always the weakest link in the security chain.
 A little attention to detail and vigilance goes a long way.

 People are fooled every day by these cons because they haven’t been adequately warned about social engineers.
 As CSO blogger Tom Olzak points out, human behavior is always the weakest link in any security program.
 And who can blame them?
 Without the proper education, most people won’t recognize a social engineer’s tricks because they are often very sophisticated.

-This course (~15 minutes) teaches phishing protection and how to avoid being victimized by hacker tricks and social engineering.
+This information security training course (~15 minutes) teaches phishing protection and how to avoid being victimized by hacker tricks and social engineering.
 The course covers:

 • the various techniques of social engineering (such as phishing, baiting, and pretexting)

 • the types of threats contained in email

 • the dangers from visiting websites or downloading software

 The course teaches how to recognize the tricks that fraudsters use and how to avoid being victimized.
 Key points are reinforced and tested with 8 quiz questions involving memorable scenarios so trainees can apply their knowledge.
 The course is fast, lively, and very interactive.

 This information security training course consists of a fusion of portions of the following short topic courses:

 We also have a 10-minute version of this course.